vinayaktiwari650-alt/PengView/README.md

 Since this project does not have a build step, you can run it using any simple local web server.

+1.  **Enter a Username**: On first launch, you'll be prompted to enter a username.
+This creates your local workspace.
-1.  **Clone or Download the Repository**: Get all the project files onto your local machine.
+2.  **Clone or Download the Repository**: Get all the project files onto your local machine.
-2.  **Navigate to the Project Directory**: Open your terminal or command prompt and `cd` into the project folder.
+3.  **Navigate to the Project Directory**: Open your terminal or command prompt and `cd` into the project folder.
-3.  **Start a Local Server**: Run one of the following commands:
+4.  **Start a Local Server**: Run one of the following commands:

     **Using Python:**
     ```bash